• Skip to primary navigation

 As I write this for you, the mountains are still gleaming green, as they have, all summer.
 It’s September, but the tones of autumn have not yet touched the leaves.

 Soon, they will lose their summer strength and then EXPLODE with the colors of fall.
 Such a special time, here in the valley.
-Folks will travel from afar to witness it for the few special days when nature offers this feast of color and spins the air with the fresh fall smell.
+Here in the Shenandoah Valley, folks will travel from afar to witness it for the few special days when nature offers this feast of color and spins the air with the fresh fall smell.

 Before we know it, the leaves will have fallen and the cold will take over.
 Sharp breezes and stinging winds and rain and snow.
 There will be winter days of dazzling, ice-covered beauty and days of danger and inconvenience as snow interferes with daily comings and goings.